eftakhar-491/L-2_B-6-Assignment-1/readme.md

 - TypeScript gives us powerful type-safety features, and three of the most misunderstood types are any, unknown, and never.
 Even though they seem similar, each exists for a completely different purpose.

-### This post will explain:

-✅ What is any, unknown, and never

-✅ Syntax examples

-✅ Differences between them

-✅ When to use which

-✅ Summary

 ### 🔹 What is any?

 - any tells TypeScript to turn off all type checking for that variable.
 It means: “I don’t care what the type is — allow everything."